matsim-scenarios/matsim-hamburg/README.md

 This repository provides an open MATSim transport model for Hamburg, provided by the [Transport Systems Planning and Transport Telematics group](https://www.vsp.tu-berlin.de) of [Technische Universität Berlin](http://www.tu-berlin.de).

-> Currently the model is work in progress and no release version is available.

 ### Licenses

 The **MATSim program code** in this repository is distributed under the terms of the [GNU General Public License as published by the Free Software Foundation (version 2)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
 The MATSim program code are files that reside in the `src` directory hierarchy and typically end with `*.java`.